QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

   $k(\zeta)$ of $K$ taking prices as
 - equilibrium prices depend on the `Big K, Big C` objects
   $K$ and $C$

-- in equilibrium, it turns out that $K = k, C^i = c^i$
+Nevertheless, in equilibrium,  $K = k, C^i = c^i$

-The assumption about measures of agents is thus a powerful device for making a host of competitive agents take as given the equilibrium prices that turn out to be determined by the decisions of hosts of agents who behave just like they do.
+The assumption about measures of agents is thus a powerful device for making a host of competitive agents take as given equilibrium prices that are determined by the independent decisions of hosts of agents who behave just like they do.

 #### Ownership

-Consumers of type $i$ own the following exogenous amounts of the consumption good in periods $0$ and $1$:
+Consumers of type $i$ own the following exogenous quantities of the consumption good in periods $0$ and $1$:

 $$